 - worrying about things that are happening at home

-When there is a problem at school or home, not going to school might seem like a way to get some space.
-But refusing school is a very risky idea.
-Evidence shows that refusing to go to school puts you at risk of further absences, or even dropping out completely.
-Young people who take action to solve the problems, or who focus on learning, sport or something else at school instead of the problems, do better.
+When there is a problem at school or home, not going to school does not help.
+Evidence shows that young people who take action to solve the problems, or who focus on learning, sport or something else at school instead of the problems, do better.